Injury blow for Arsenal as Tierney forced off against West Ham | Goal.com

 As well as assessing Tierney, the Gunners will also check on the fitness of France full-back Bellerin, who himself has been restricted to just seven appearances this campaign as he continues his return from an anterior cruciate ligament injury.

+Granit Xhaka then became the third casualty of the evening when he was forced to come off with a head injury in the closing stages.

-The double injury blow is yet more bad news for the north London club, who went into the game against the Hammers without a win in nine matches in all competitions, their worst run of form since 1977.
+The triple injury blow is yet more bad news for the north London club who went into the game against the Hammers without a win in nine matches in all competitions, their worst run of form since 1977.

-Unai Emery paid that poor run with his job, though Ljungberg was unable to inspire an instant response, taking just one point from his first two games in charge.
+Unai Emery paid that poor run with his job and Ljungberg was unable to inspire an instant response, taking just one point from his first two games in charge.

+However, despite falling behind in the first half through Angelo Ogbonna, second half strikes from Gabriel Martinelli, Nicolas Pepe and Pierre-Emerick Aubameyang secured a much needed victory.